Coding-Devil/bluered-folio/README.md

 Design: Figma, Canva
 ```

-## 🎨 Projects Showcase

-Here's a quick peek into some of my favorite projects.
-Each one taught me something new and exciting!

-### 📦 Project One: The Ultimate Recipe Finder
-*React, Node.js, Spoonacular API*
-Here lies a handy tool for all food lovers to explore and save recipes.
-[Check it out here](#)!

-### 🌐 Project Two: My Blog
-*Ruby on Rails, PostgreSQL*
-I pen down my thoughts and tips about coding and technology.
-[Dive into my world here](#)!

-### 🔒 Project Three: Secure Vault
-*Python, Flask, AWS*
-Your secure digital vault for storing sensitive information.
-[Learn more about it here](#)!

-## 📢 What I'm Up To
-Stay tuned! 📻
-- **Contributing to Open Source:** I'm currently working on improving accessibility features in several popular tools.
-- **Volunteering:** Every weekend I mentor young coders and help them build their first websites and apps.
-- **Reading:** I'm reading "Clean Code" by Robert C. Martin – transforming my coding style!

 ## 🤝 Connect With Me

 Feel free to reach out if you have any project ideas or just want to say hi!
 Here's where you can find me: